JacobOnion/portfolio-test/content/project/cosmetics/index.md

 ---
 title: Circuit Breaker
 summary: A puzzle game where you help a spark avoid glitches and navigate a circuit board.
-Made solo in 10 days for BigMode Jam 2025. <br> Tools used: Unity, C#
+Made solo in 10 days for BigMode Jam 2025. <br> Tools used Unity, C#
 tags:
   - NLP
 date: 2022-01-01